 South Carolina Courts have ordered all status conferences, pre-trial hearings and pre-trial motions to be conducted using remote communication technology.
 We are also using remote technology to take depositions for lawsuits in the discovery phase.
 Defense lawyers must consent to using video-conferencing or telephone conferences for depositions, but consent is easier to obtain as this becomes more commonplace.

 If we cannot reach a settlement agreement and have completed work toward filing a lawsuit on your behalf, we will file it promptly.
 While we can typically file lawsuits well within the statute of limitations, it is worth noting that the S.C.
 Courts have so far declined to suspend the count of time toward the statute of limitations during the coronavirus emergency (see Article 12 of the Court’s April 22 order).

 The Court’s April 22 order delays all civil and criminal trials until further notice.
 This order may be withdrawn any day as the state of South Carolina starts to re-open, but no such order had been issued as of this writing.

 Contact Our S.C.
 Personal Injury Lawyers

-The COVID-19 coronavirus and its associated safety precautions affect all aspects of life, but do not necessarily stop daily activities that can lead to personal injury accidents.
-If you have been seriously injured in a car accident, a slip and fall accident or any accident that was not our fault, you should speak to an attorney right away about compensation you may be due.
+The COVID-19 coronavirus and its associated safety precautions affect all aspects of life, but do not necessarily stop daily activities that can lead to South Carolina personal injury accidents.
+If you have been seriously injured in a car accident, a slip and fall accident, or any accident that was not our fault, you should speak to an attorney right away about the compensation you may be due.